maratmuz/CS361_Partner_Microservice/README.md

 e.g. "11/20/2023, USD, JPY, 10000, 200000"

 At any point during conversion, if the API fails, the message sent back will instead be "FAIL"

+# Ending the while loop:
+If the sender sends the message "End" it will stop the receivers loop